OBF/obf-docs/Affiliated-Project-Policy.md

 ## Voting at BOSC

-Voting happens based on the short list presented that has been prepared beforehand and published.
+Voting is based on the short list prepared and published in advance.
 Ad hoc voting is not possible.
-When people want unprepared changes, they need to prepare that for the next BOSC.
-In extreme cases, i.e. when a project does not live up to OBF standards, the OBF board may interfere during the course of the year.

 ### Main project (promote or demote)